-1. If you want to use the camera preset, you can select it in the drop-down list.
+1. If you want to use the camera preset, you can select it from in the drop-down list.
 2. Set the exposure time and binning.
+You can activate the auto exposure mode in the [display settings](#).
+If it is activated, the Auto button will appear.
+This mode is useful for automatically adjusting the camera exposure time to avoid pixel overload.
+First, the option calculates the pixel intensity in the image in real time.
+The contrast is then adjusted to the value you specified.

 3. You can also have access to all advanced settings of the camera and create a camera preset:

 a.
-Click on Create Preset :
+Click on Create Preset: